Enjoying the Great Outdoors: Training Your Dog for Fun

 2.1 Teaching your dog to come when called

 The “come” command is one of the most important commands for your dog to learn.
 Start by practicing in a quiet and distraction-free area.
 Call your dog's name while using an enthusiastic and positive tone.
 When they come to you, reward them with a treat and praise.
 Gradually increase the distance and introduce distractions to make the command more challenging.
-Always reward your dog for coming to you, reinforcing their understanding that coming when called is both and rewarding.
+Always reward your dog for coming to you, reinforcing their understanding that coming when called is both fun and rewarding.

 2.2 Training your dog to stay